 This increase was made possible primarily thanks to the commissioning of the raid transshipment complex "Nord" on the basis of floating storage "Umba" in the port of Murmansk.
 Through this storage tanker can transship about 12 million tons of oil per year, and the raw material comes from two "Gazprom oil" deposits: Novoportovskoye Prirazlomnoe Yamal and offshore Sea Caves.
 In January last year, "Umba", based on the Japanese shipyard Hitachi Zosen, replaced the still floating storage - "Belokamenka", who worked for years 15.

-Launching a new transshipment complex will increase the turnover of the port of Murmansk right one and a half times - up to 33,4 million tons, while he "Nord" for 11 months took about 7,42 million tons of oil, thereby Murmansk entered the top ten Russian ports for transshipment of bulk cargoes.
+The launch of the new transshipment complex allowed to increase the turnover of the Murmansk port by one and a half times to 33,4 million tons, while Nord itself for 11 months received about 7,42 million tons of oil, due to what Murmansk entered the top ten Russian ports for transshipment of bulk cargo.
 This is not the limit.
-Prospects for further increase in transshipment of oil associated with the company's plans "Sovcomflot", which ordered six ice-class tankers for delivery to Murmansk black gold from the Gulf of Ob and platforms "Prirazlomnaja".
-These ships are able to operate year-round in the Arctic at temperatures up to -45 degrees.
-The lead ship "Navigator Albanov" series was launched last March, its cargo capacity - about 38 thousand. tonnes, it is twice more than the a long time working in the Arctic Arc5 tankers.
+Prospects for further increase in oil transshipment are related to the plans of Sovcomflot, which ordered six ice-class tankers for delivery of black gold from the Ob Bay and the Prirazlomnaya platform to Murmansk.
+These vessels are able to work all year round in the Arctic at temperatures up to -45 degrees.
+The main ship of the "Navigator-Albanov" series was launched last March, its cargo capacity is about 38 thousand tons of oil, this is twice as much as that of Arc5 class tankers, which have been operating in the Arctic for a long time.

-In addition to oil in Murmansk markedly increased transshipment of goods through the local mineral bulk terminal, which at the beginning of last year acquired a Russian holding company "EuroChem", one of the world leaders in the fertilizer market.
-For the first seven months of the year the terminal handled 2016 3 million tons, showing a more than double increase compared to the same period of the previous year.
-The new owner will continue the modernization of the terminal capacity: in the middle of last year was put into operation a new shiploaders "Neva-1500», the first in its class, and designed and manufactured in Russia.
+In addition to oil in Murmansk, the handling of mineral cargo through the local bulk terminal, which was acquired by the Russian holding company EuroChem, one of the world leaders in the fertilizer market, increased noticeably.
+Already on the basis of the results of seven months of 2016, the terminal processed 3 million tons of cargo, showing more than a twofold increase in comparison with the same period of the previous year.
+The new owner continued modernization of the terminal's facilities: in the middle of last year, a new Neva-1500 shiploader was commissioned, the first in its class, and designed and manufactured in Russia.

 Double-digit growth rates (21,6%) showed last year, and Arctic oil port of Varandey in the Nenets Autonomous District, 8 million tons handled.
 Even in 2014, LUKOIL, which owns the terminal, announced plans to increase its turnover of up to 10 million tons, primarily due to increased production at the nearby field Trebs and Titov field name, which is holding Vagit Alekperov develops together with Bashneft.
 As a result of two years growth of the volume of oil handled through Varandey, increased by almost 3 million tons.